lizardman301/Lizard-bot-rsf/doc/bot_commands.md

 	 * Unique for each channel
 	 * Default value: Winner's Round {0} can play!
 Losers can play till top 8 losers side.
 If you have a bye Round {0}, Please Wait!
  * stream
-	 * Allows you to add a stream link that users can ping to get a link of
+	 * Allows you to add a stream link for users to easily access without prior knowledge or pinging an admin
 	 * Unique for each channel
 	 * Default value: There are no streams set for this channel
- * tos
+ * TOs
 	 * Allows you to list all Tournament Organizers involved
 	 * Recommended to make it ping each individual TO
 	 * Unique for each channel